-2. The Executive approves the Gaming Code attached hereto; and

-The Executive Council authorizes the Chairperson to take any and all action 3. necessary to obtain NIGC approval of the Gaming Code, including but not limited to resubmitting the Gaming Code for NIGC approval.
+- 1. The Executive Council approves the amendments to the revised Habematolel Pomo of Upper Lake-Gaming Code attached hereto; and - 2.
+The Executive Council authorizes the Chairperson to take any and all action necessary to obtain NIGC approval of the amendments to the revised Habematolel Pomo of Upper Lake-Gaming Code, including but not limited to resubmitting the Gaming Code for NIGC approval.